-Joseph Fronczak is a historian of the United States and the modern world, specializing in transnational and global history, the history of ideas, and the history of labor and capitalism.
+Joseph Fronczak is a historian of the United States and the modern world, specializing in the history of politics and ideologies, the history of labor and capitalism, and transnational and global history.

 He is currently writing Everything Is Possible: Antifascism and the Makings of a Global Left during the Great Depression, which traces the political struggle between fascism and antifascism as it played out in the streets, factories, marketplaces, and plantations of the Depression-era world.